 Dissolved organic matter quality was characterized using fluorescence excitation-emission matrices (EEMs) (Coble et al. 1990, Coble 1996, Cory et al. 2010) measured on a MODEL INFORMATION.
 This technique allows the differentiation of humic-like, fulvic-like, and protein-like fractions of the bulk DOM pool, which in turn are generally related to the lability or recalcitrance of the DOM available to microbial consumers in the stream.
 To produce the indices to distinguish among these fractions of DOM, water samples were analyzed on a spectrofluorometer that measured excitation between 240-450 nm at 10 nm intervals and emission from 290-600 nm at 2 nm intervals.
 The three-dimensional EEMs were then instrument corrected, blank substracted, and normalized by the water Raman signal (Cory et al. 2010), but we did not measure absorbance so we did perform the standard inner-filter correction.
 Therefore these results will be most useful for relative differences across sites and time rather than for comparison to literature values.

 The EEMs we produced allowed us to calculate a variety of indices to characterize the quality of the DOM pool, including the humification index (HIX) (Zsolnay et al. 1999; Huguet et al. 2009), the biological freshness index (BIX) (Huguet et al. 2009), the fluorescence index (FI) (McKnight et al. 2001), and the protein-to-humic ratio (P/H) (Coble 1996; Stolpe et al. 2010).
 HIX characterizes the humic or autochthonous fractions of DOM (Zsolnay et al. 1999; Ohno 2002), and it is calculated as the ratio of integrated fluorescence emission intensity between 300-345 nm and between 435-480 nm at 254 nm excitation.
 Higher HIX values indicate DOM with humic character whereas lower values indicate either less humic or more autochthonous DOM.
 BIX was calculated from the ratio of emission at 380 and 430 nm at excitation of 310 nm (Huguet et al. 2009).
 Values <0.7 are associated with allochthonous DOM, values 0.8-1.0 are associated with autochthonous DOM, and values >1.0 are associated with aquatic bacterial sources, higher values indicate greater lability than lower values.
 FI is calculated from the ratio of the fluorescence intensity at 450 nm and 400 nm at excitation of 370 nm.
 FI values of about 1.9 indicate fulvic acids from microbes and values of about 1.4 indicate terrestrial fulvic acids.
 Finally, P/H was calculated from the EEMs whereby excitation at 275 nm and emission at 340 nm is associated with protein-like organic matter and excitation at 350 and emission at 480 is associated with humic-like organic matter (Coble 1996; Stolpe et al. 2010).
+We did not perform inner filter corrections on the data so HIX cannot be compared to literature values or among seasons, but the P/H ratio will allow to make inferences about relative abundance of labile and recalcitrant DOM among streams and seasons.

 Extracellular enzyme activities (EEA)